regro/cf-scripts/docs/migrators.rst

 ------------------------------------------
 To have the bot run the migration, we need to add the migrator to add it to the ``auto_tick`` module.
-If the migrator needs no information about the graph (eg. version bumps) then it can be added to the ``MIGRATORS`` list directly.
+If the migrator needs no information about the graph (e.g., version bumps), then it can be added to the ``MIGRATORS`` list directly.
-If the migrator needs graph information (eg it runs in topological order) then it needs to be added by a function (e.g., ``add_rebuild``).
+If the migrator needs graph information (e.g., it runs in topological order), then it needs to be added by a function (e.g., ``add_rebuild``).
 This function takes in the list of migrators and the entire package graph.
-The job of the function is to pair down the graph to the nodes which need to be migrated, for instance only packages which require ``python``.
+The job of the function is to pare down the graph to the nodes which need to be migrated, for instance only packages which require ``python``.
-This paired down graph is passed into the migrator, which is then added to the migrators list.
+This pared-down graph is passed into the migrator, which is then added to the migrators list.

-Once the ``add_rebuild...`` function is created it needs to be added to the ``initialize_migrators`` function so the migration will go forward.
+Once the ``add_rebuild...`` function is created, it needs to be added to the ``initialize_migrators`` function so the migration will go forward.

 See the ``auto_tick.py`` file for example ``add_rebuild...`` functions.